hphelion/documentation/moonshot/manage.administration-dashboard.topology-designs.md

 ### How to Export a Topology Design

 The export process takes all the topology files, including the design in XML format, and creates a content archive (.zip) file.
-Exporting is used for data backup within the same HP Cloud OS instance.
+Exporting is used for data backup within the same HP Cloud OS for Moonshot instance.

 #### Configuring a topology design for export